shubhambhokare1/DKO/README.md

 The project partner for DKO is Shireen Hafeez.
 She founded DKC with the aim of improving education and employment opportunities for children with special needs.

+**Local Dev Setup:**

+Have Node and NPM installed onto your machines.
+Incase you can't install the node packages, clean your node cache

+    npm cache clean --force

 **Commands:**